Thousands vote in referendum on fate of Sudan's disputed Abyei

 In Abyei town, many buildings are still without roofs and many families live in a makeshift tent city, a legacy of the past fighting.

-Abyei’s senior Roman Catholic priest Father Carlos Kaw said the local people had been traumatized by repeated attacks by Sudanese-backed militias and felt the world had forgotten them.
+Abyei’s senior Roman Catholic priest Father Carlos Kaw said the local people had been traumatised by repeated attacks by Sudanese-backed militias and felt the world had forgotten them.